-Graduate School or Head of Postgraduate Administration or a Postgraduate Advisor.
+Graduate School or Head/s of Postgraduate Student Administration or a Postgraduate Advisor.

 - 1.6.6 Students registered for an MPhil or PhD will normally be expected to spend a minimum of two thirds of their studentship based at the College unless they are registered part-time, are based at a PRI or are working on a jointly-held studentship with another institution. - 1.6.7 Some projects carried out by full-time RVC MPhil or PhD students may be suitable for externally-based students.
 A sub-group comprising the Vice-Principal for Research and Innovation, the Head of the Graduate School plus one member of Research Degrees Committee or Research Strategy Committee will consider (a) the research environment and programme of study for these students on an individual basis and (b) exceptional circumstances in which full-time students registered at RVC may spend less than the minimum proportion of their studentship at the College. - 1.6.8 Students who wish to teach for 6 hours or more must undertake the mandatory Training Course "Teaching & Learning in Higher Education" (TLiHE).
 Teaching includes project supervision.
-TLiHE is free to RVC registered research students and consists of a half-day face-to-face induction followed by a 6-week online course and assessment.
+TLiHE is free to RVC registered research students.
+It is an on-line course that takes around 2-3 months delivered via LEARN.
 The TLiHE course will enable students to become involved in facilitating teaching, such as directed learning, contributing to project supervision and small group facilitation.
 PhD students should not deliver lectures except in specific and exceptional circumstances and never for core and mainstream topics. - 1.6.9 Engagement with PgR Manager (the online tool for tracking research students' progress) is an essential component of the PhD programme and PgR Manager should be used to keep a record of supervisory meetings documenting the project planning process.
 In addition, students should complete an annual Training Needs Analysis in PgR Manager and use the system to book onto relevant training courses offered by the Graduate School.
 This will feed into the appraisal process to certify regular supervisory meetings have taken place and that the student has met the College's professional skills training requirements of 20 points each year (pro-rata for part-time students).
 The appraisal process itself is also managed through PgR Manager.

-Students are responsible for logging their skills development in PgR Manager, which will also capture dates of key meetings and changes of circumstances to inform the Graduate School.
+Students are responsible for logging their skills development in PgR Manager, which will also capture dates of key meetings to inform the Graduate School.